 John P. Craine House / Fairbanks Collaboration – The Next Generation at Risk

-This new and innovative partnership between Craine House and Fairbanks, “Parenting Education and Interventions for Substance Impacted Mothers and their Children” will address substance abuse issues of incarcerated women and their children.
-The ultimate goal is to prepare the families for success–both in the present and the future– while breaking the cycle of substance abuse and incarceration that plagues too many Indianapolis families.
+This new and innovative partnership between Craine House and Fairbanks, “Parenting Education and Interventions for Substance Impacted Mothers and their Children” addressed substance abuse issues of incarcerated women and their children.
+They were successful in reaching their ultimate goal in preparing the families for success–both in the present and the future– while breaking the cycle of substance abuse and incarceration that plagues too many Indianapolis families.

 Grant Award 2006

 On June 27, 2006 Impact 100 Greater Indianapolis had the opportunity to put their “one woman one vote” philosophy into practice for the first time.
-After months of studying 123 central Indiana nonprofits’ grant requests Wishard Memorial Foundation was selected as the group’s 2006 grant recipient.
+After months of studying 123 central Indiana nonprofits’ grant requests Wishard Memorial Foundation (now Eskenazi) was selected as the group’s 2006 Change-Maker Grant recipient.

 Missing from the medical home model was a full-service, on-site outpatient pharmacy.
 The Impact 100 Greater Indianapolis grant provided the funding to complete construction of the 2,000 square foot facility at Pecar which opened June 30, 2007.
 The Pecar Pharmacy has the potential to dispense 100,000 prescriptions on site per year.
 Many of the patients do not have prescription drug coverage and use Wishard Advantage (Wishard Health Services’ managed care program).
-This type of community based care provides the highest quality and lowest cost care for patients and makes it less likely patients will use the county’s emergency rooms for routine care.
-The pharmacy will be named for Impact 100 Greater Indianapolis.
+This type of community based care provides the highest quality and lowest cost care for patients and makes it less likely patients use the county’s emergency rooms for routine care.